Mini Split kits are great HVAC units to install, with many DIY kits available.

 The main goal is to have the two lines run between the inside and outside units with a good seal.

 The two copper lines need a good seal so as to be in a vacuum and not leak out any HVAC refrigerant.

 Most DIY kits will come with flared tips that simply need to be tightened up.

 If there is an extra length in the line, it is common to roll up the excess behind the outside condensing unit.

-Some HVAC techs will cut the lines to fit without rolling it up, which is a preference.
+Some HVAC techs will cut the lines to fit without rolling them up, which is a preference.

 Keep in mind if a line-set is shortened too much, the refrigerant amount will need to be adjusted.